-Plain-paper scanning allows you to print bubble forms using an ordinary laser printer and scan the results using a TWAIN-compliant image scanner.
+Plain-paper scanning allows you to print bubble forms using an ordinary laser printer, pre-print assignment and student information on the forms, and scan the results using a TWAIN-compliant image scanner.
 Because forms can be printed on-demand on standard sheets of paper, plain-paper scanning provides great flexibility, convenience, and cost savings over dedicated OMR scanning.
 Additionally, the hardware required for plain-paper scanning can be used for other purposes.